SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 modifies its two parameters
 to divide the total value evenly between them.
-Calling it with ``myNumber`` and ``myOtherNumber`` as parameters doesn't violate exclusive access to memory --- there are write accesses to both parameters at the same time, but they access different memory.
+Calling it with ``myNumber`` and ``myOtherNumber`` as parameters preserves exclusive access to memory --- there are two write accesses that overlap in time, but they access different memory.
 In contrast,
-passing ``myNumber`` as the value for both parameters causes conflicting access to memory because it tries to have two write accesses to the same memory at the same time.
+passing ``myNumber`` as the value for both parameters causes conflicting access to memory because it tries to perform two write accesses to the same memory at the same time.

 .. note::